ssvibitha/DeepLearningLab_2026-27/README.md

 !git clone https://github.com/ssvibitha/DeepLearningLab_2026-27.git
 ```

-Navigate to the notebook and execute it.
+Navigate to the notebook and run all cells sequentially.

 ### Option 2: Local Environment